by Dr. Lawrence Wilson

 Soda Jerks – those who consume soda pop.
 It is all bad, and the worst is diet soda, which may contain up to 70 chemicals and little else.
 It reduces development.
 For details, read Soda Pop.

-Chocoholics – those hooked on chocolate, including gourmet organic dark chocolate, which is till a toxic food product.
-Less development.
+Chocoholics – those hooked on chocolate, including gourmet organic dark chocolate, which is still a toxic food product.
+Chocolate contains some cadmium.
+This slows development.
 For details, read Chocolate.

 Breados or Doughboys – those who eat a lot of bread.
 They often look doughy and bloated.
 Bread is fraught with problems today including refined, bleached, toxic flour, chemicals such as dough conditioners and preservatives, hybridized wheat, sweeteners, and sometimes other chemicals.
 Slows or stops development.
 For details, read Bread.

 Meat Lovers – those who eat meat more than is ideal.
-Eat meats only once or twice daily, and keep portion size to 4-5 ounces or about 100-150 grams of meat per serving.
-The best are lamb, chicken, turkey and sardines.
+Eat meats only up to twice daily, and keep portion size to 4-5 ounces or about 100-150 grams of meat per serving.
+The best are lamb, chicken, grass fed or organic beef, and sardines.
 Meat is needed for development.
 For details, read Meat-Eating.

-Food Bar Folks – those who eat a lot of food bars.
-These bars are often too sweet, often terrible food combinations, often eaten on the run, and not recommended.
-They cause less development.
+Food Bar Crowd – those who eat a lot of food bars, which are basically candy bars.
+They are usually sweet, often terrible food combinations, often eaten on the run, and thus not recommended.
+They will slow development.

 Freezers – those who live on frozen food.
-This does not seem to nourish the body as well as fresh food.
+This does not promote development nearly as well as fresh food.
 Freezing breaks open the plant and animal cells, affecting the food quality.
-A little, on occasion, is okay, but fresh food is better for Development.

 Ensaladas – those who love salads.
 Our bodies cannot break down tough vegetable fibers in order to absorb the minerals found in raw vegetables, so we get little nutrition from salads.
 Also, raw vegetables are very yin.
 A little, on occasion, is fine but more slows development and tends to demineralize the body.